Ninu Kang (she/her)

 Fiona Jackson (she/her)

 Fiona has a degree in English literature from UBC and an applied communications certificate from SFU.
 She continues to study dialogue and civic engagement at SFU and is committed to bringing openness and humility to life long learning.
-Before EVA BC, she worked in communications and member engagement for a membership non-profit supporting the co-op housing sector.
+Before coming to EVA BC, she worked in communications and member engagement for a membership non-profit supporting the co-op housing sector.

 Fiona is inspired by the opportunity to share the stories of the often unsung work of everyday heroes in the anti-violence sector.
 She is rewarded by her work with the caring, motivated and insightful EVA BC team.